-On February 5, 2019, the Trust assumed two first mortgages totaling \$6.2 million (\$6.4 million fair value) as part of the acquisition as described in note 3 of the condensed consolidated interim financial statements which have a 4.14% weighted average interest rate, amortizes and mature between December 1, 2023 and February 5, 2024 with an weighted average term remaining of 4.8 years.
+On February 5, 2019, the Trust assumed two first mortgages totaling \$6.2 million (\$6.4 million fair value) as part of the Crombie Retail Portfolio acquisition.
+The mortgages have a 4.14% weighted average interest rate, amortizes and mature between December 1, 2023 and February 5, 2024 with an weighted average term to maturity of 4.8 years.
 The Trust also financed five new mortgages totaling \$21.0 million and supplemented one assumed mortgage by \$1.0 million as part of this acquisition.
 The new mortgages have a 3.55% weighted average interest rate with interest rate ranges of 3.29% to 3.59%, amortize and mature on February 5, 2024.